Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/identity-access-management-s3.md

 - Enable MFA on root
 - Create individual users
 - Use groups to assign permissions
-- Apply an IAM pswword policy
+- Apply an IAM password policy

 ### IAM notes